Zmrihawy/Webutvikling-project2/README.md

 With AJAX (Asynchronous JavaScript And XML), web applications can send and retrieve data from a server in the background without interfering with the display and behavior of the existing page.
-We used this technique to retrieve both text and pictures on our application using the `fetch()` function.
+We used this technique to retrieve both text and pictures on our application using the `fetch()` API.
 Since we were building a single page application AJAX seemed a perfect way to deal with most of our data rendering.
-By taking advantage of the inbuilt caching system in the browsers we have ensured that the fetched picture and text stay saved on the client's browser and therefor no need for retrieving it multiple times from the server.
+By taking advantage of the inbuilt caching system in the browsers we have ensured that the fetched picture and text stay saved on the client's browser and therefore no need for retrieving it multiple times from the server.
+We have confirmed that the media resources are indeed cached in webbrowsers when visiting the app.
+On the first request of a given resource, it is loaded with http and upon later visiting the same resource, it is loaded from cache, as expected.

 ## Responsive design